delian1986/JS-Core-May-2018/JS Fundamentals/Exams/Exam - 10 June 2018/README.md

-#JS Fundamentals Exam - 10 June 2018
+# JS Fundamentals Exam - 10 June 2018
+test your solution here https://judge.softuni.bg/Contests/1066/JS-Fundamentals-Exam-10-June-2018

-# 1.Problem 1 – Travel Plans
+# Problem 1 – Travel Plans

 _Mariyka really wishes to go on a world trip, but so far she&#39;s never had the chance and so she finally decided to give it a try.
 But as beginning she need to collect some money, right?_